 First, James opens his letter by writing, "James, a servant of God and of the Lord Jesus Christ" (James 1:1).
 He does not refer to himself as an apostle (even though Paul call him an apostle in Galatians 1:19).
 Rather, he calls himself a servant, and this shows that his letter is more concerned with discipleship than authoritative teaching.
 He is not writing about "how to get saved."
 He is writing to believers.
 He refers to them as "brethren" 14 times in his letter!

 Next, James 2:14-26 is in the context of the believers' judgment (i.e., a judgment concerned with rewards not punishment).
 In James 2:12-13, he says: "So speak ye, and so do, as they that shall be judged by the law of liberty.
 For he shall have judgment without mercy, that hath shewed no mercy; and mercy rejoiceth against judgment."
 They are under the law of liberty -- they are saved believers!
 It is extremely important to see the connection between James 2:12-13 and 2:14-26.
 He says "and so do" with a view toward future judgment according to the law of liberty in verses 12-13 and then in the very next verses shows exactly what he means: "What doth it profit, my brethren, though a man say he hath faith, and have not works? can faith save him?"
+(James 2:14).
 Isn't it obvious that he is talking about the judgment of believers?
 This is about rewards, not punishment or loss of salvation.
 Can a life without works save a man from suffering unmerciful (v.
-13) loss when believers are judged?
+13) loss of rewards when believers are judged?
 No, it cannot!
-Paul speaks in a similar manner in 1 Corinthians 3:8-15 when he says "every man shall receive his own reward according to his own labour" and "let every man take heed how he buildeth," and then goes on to explain what will happen on "the day" when the labor shall be revealed.
+Paul speaks in a similar manner in 1 Corinthians 3:8-15 when he says "every man shall receive his own reward according to his own labour" and "let every man take heed how he buildeth," and then goes on to explain what will happen on "the day" when the results of the labor shall be revealed.
+All will be saved, but some will suffer great loss due to the low quality of their works (1 Corinthians 3:15).
 Also, see 2 Timothy 2:11-13 where Paul explains that all those who die with Christ will live with him, but only those who suffer will reign with him.
 Not everyone reigns!
 The life we live now is important!

 Finally, James calls the recipients of his letter "brethren" all the way up to the end, including five times in Chapter 5 alone.
 However, it is necessary to consider the appalling moral standard of these brethren.
 They had an untamable tongue and were full of jealously, strife, battles, fighting, murder, and adultery!
 See James 4:1-10, in particular.
 Even the most "worldly" of Christians today would outshine these believers to whom James was writing!
 And yet he calls them "brethren" right up to the end in spite of what he said in James 2:14!